-The signs, criteria and diagnosis of Depression.
-We offer information, suggestions and help for those going through it and their families.
+The signs, symptoms, and diagnosis criteria Depression.
+We offer information, suggestions and help for individual and families dealing with depression.

 According to the 5th edition of the Diagnostic and Statistical Manual depression occurs when a person has at least five of the following symptoms at the same time:

-Another key sign for parents is to observe whether their children loss interest in activities they previously enjoyed.
+Depression symptoms in children and teens are similar to symptoms in adult, but there are some differences.
 In order to be diagnosed with depression, these signs should be present most of the day either daily or nearly daily for at least two weeks.
-They must also cause clinically significant impairment or distress to the child.
+They must also cause clinically significant impairment of normal activities or distress to the child.

 It is important to rule out other existing conditions before a depression diagnosis is made including: death of a loved one, substance abuse, moving to a new town or area, medical condition, etc.